nsrau/azure-docs.it-it/articles/active-directory/conditional-access/block-legacy-authentication.md

 Al giorno d’oggi, l'autenticazione a fattore singolo (ad esempio, nome utente e password) non è più sufficiente.
 Le password non sono sicure perché sono facili da indovinare e le persone non sanno scegliere password efficaci.
 Le password sono anche vulnerabili a numerosi attacchi, ad esempio il phishing e lo spray password.
 Una delle operazioni più semplici da effettuare per proteggersi dalle minacce relative alle password è implementare la MFA.
 Con la MFA, anche se un utente malintenzionato entra in possesso di una password utente, la sola password non è sufficiente per l’autenticazione e l’accesso ai dati.

-Come si può impedire alle app che usano l'autenticazione legacy di accedere alle risorse dei tenant? È consigliabile semplicemente bloccarli con criteri di accesso condizionale.
+Come si può impedire alle app che usano l'autenticazione legacy di accedere alle risorse dei tenant?
+The recommendation is to just block them with a Conditional Access policy.
 Se necessario, è possibile autorizzare solo determinati utenti e percorsi di rete specifici per l’uso delle app basate sull’autenticazione legacy.

 I criteri di accesso condizionale vengono applicati dopo il completamento dell'autenticazione con primo fattore.
 Pertanto l'accesso condizionale non è da intendersi come una prima misura difensiva da attacchi Denial of Service (DoS), ma può utilizzare segnali da questi eventi, come il livello di rischio di accesso, la posizione della richiesta e così via, per determinare l'accesso.

 ## <a name="implementation"></a>Implementazione

-In questa sezione viene illustrato come configurare un criterio di accesso condizionale per bloccare l'autenticazione legacy.
+This section explains how to configure a Conditional Access policy to block legacy authentication.

-### <a name="identify-legacy-authentication-use"></a>Identificare l'uso dell'autenticazione legacy
+### <a name="identify-legacy-authentication-use"></a>Identify legacy authentication use

-Prima di poter bloccare l'autenticazione legacy nella directory, è prima di tutto necessario comprendere se gli utenti hanno app che usano l'autenticazione legacy e come influiscono sulla directory complessiva. È possibile usare i log di accesso Azure AD per capire se si usa l'autenticazione legacy.
+Before you can block legacy authentication in your directory, you need to first understand if your users have apps that use legacy authentication and how it affects your overall directory.
+Azure AD sign-in logs can be used to understand if you’re using legacy authentication.

-1. Passare alla **portale di Azure** > **Azure Active Directory** **accessi** > .
+1. Navigate to the **Azure portal** > **Azure Active Directory** > **Sign-ins**.
-1. Aggiungere la colonna app client se non viene visualizzata facendo clic su **colonne** > **app client**.
+1. Add the Client App column if it is not shown by clicking on **Columns** > **Client App**.
-1. **Aggiungere filtri** > **app client** > selezionare tutte le opzioni per **altri client** e fare clic su **applica**.
+1. **Add filters** > **Client App** > select all of the options for **Other clients** and click **Apply**.

-Con il filtro vengono visualizzati solo i tentativi di accesso eseguiti dai protocolli di autenticazione legacy.
-Se si fa clic su ogni singolo tentativo di accesso, vengono visualizzati altri dettagli.
-Il campo **app client** nella scheda **informazioni di base** indicherà quale protocollo di autenticazione legacy è stato usato.
+Filtering will only show you sign-in attempts that were made by legacy authentication protocols.
+Clicking on each individual sign-in attempt will show you additional details.
+The **Client App** field under the **Basic Info** tab will indicate which legacy authentication protocol was used.

-Questi log indicheranno quali utenti sono ancora a seconda dell'autenticazione legacy e quali applicazioni usano protocolli legacy per eseguire richieste di autenticazione.
-Per gli utenti che non sono presenti in questi registri e che non usano l'autenticazione legacy, implementare i criteri di accesso condizionale solo per questi utenti.
+These logs will indicate which users are still depending on legacy authentication and which applications are using legacy protocols to make authentication requests.
+For users that do not appear in these logs and are confirmed to not be using legacy authentication, implement a Conditional Access policy for these users only.

 ### <a name="block-legacy-authentication"></a>Bloccare l'autenticazione legacy

-In un criterio di accesso condizionale è possibile impostare una condizione collegata alle app client usate per accedere alle risorse.
+In a Conditional Access policy, you can set a condition that is tied to the client apps that are used to access your resources.
 La condizione per le app client consente di restringere l'ambito alle app che usano l'autenticazione legacy selezionando **Altri client** per **App per dispositivi mobili e client desktop**.

 ![Altri client](./media/block-legacy-authentication/01.png)